ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-with-Prometheus.md

 Do you wish to get your hands dirty quickly with Prometheus?
 Perfect!
-I have prepared a project for demonstration purposes, which can be found [on my personal GitHub account](https://github.com/tomverelst/prometheus-demo).
+I have prepared a project for demonstration purposes, which can be found [on the Ordina JWorks GitHub repository](https://github.com/ordina-jworks/prometheus-demo).
 The project can be set up using only one command, leveraging [Docker](https://docker.com/getdocker) and [Make](https://www.gnu.org/s/make/manual/make.html).
 It covers most of the features discussed in this blog post.